 The club relies on continual support from families to ensure its success on and off the field.
 It is therefore imperative that we recognise the efforts of our volunteers and acknowledge their input, which ultimately is the underlying foundation of each-and-every community club.

+Recognition can take many forms, but not limited to these examples:

+Various awards/trophies for players and volunteers

+Acknowledgement to volunteers for a variety of activities and extra duties on a regular basis

+Use of Facebook/website/newsletters/functions to identify good deeds by volunteers

 Review - The Policy to be reviewed every two (2) years.